Go Global at GT

 What is it?

 ICEBERG is open to any GT undergraduate student.
-Faculty and staff interested in learning more about intercultural learning opportunities through the Office of International Education should contact International Special Programs Advisor, Kakeng Her.
+Faculty and staff interested in learning more about ICEBERG should contact Ashlee Toomey-Flinn.
+For more intercultural learning opportunities hosted through the Office of International Education, please contact Ashlee Toomey-Flinn.

 ICEBERG requires students to meet for the 3-part program (2 hour sessions) in an in-person environment.
-Students will also be placed in teams and we ask them to meet monthly online or in-person for small group activities.
+Students will also be placed in teams and we ask them to meet for about 1 hour between sessions (virtually or in-person) to complete small group activities.

 5:30 PM - 7:30 PM